yaoshifeng/-/README.md

 Because there are some issues in my own computer.

 I ghost my computer, all my work environment applications are lost...
-Let me cry in 5 seconds.
+Make me cry for five seconds. .

 Now I finish my own first beyond one thousand lines project.